MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsTeamsTranslationRule.md

 --------        ------- --------------------- -----------
 rule1           ^1234$  4321                  4321
 ```
-This example displays information about the translation rule matching the phone number 1234.
+This example displays information about the manipulation rule matching the phone number 1234.

 ## PARAMETERS